AdaptureAcademy/cf-cef-syslog/README.md

-# Cloudflare Log Processor README
+# Cloudflare Log Transformation and Transmission

 ## Overview
 This Python script is designed to fetch, transform, and transmit Cloudflare log data in real-time.
 Utilizing Cloudflare's Logpush service and a WebSocket connection, the script converts incoming log data to the Common Event Format (CEF) and forwards it to a configured syslog server.
 Additionally, logs are saved locally in a structured directory format.